Solar Panel Cost Guide in Berkeley, IL (2023 Update)

 Factors that Affect Solar Panel Costs in Berkeley

 The cost of installing a solar system in Berkeley can vary by more than $10,000 from home to home.
 Your actual cost depends on several factors.
-The biggest one is your system size, and other factors include the equipment you choose, financing options and the solar company you choose.
+The most significant one is the size of the system you need, and other factors include equipment choices, financing options and the solar company you choose.

 Solar Equipment